confucianfighter/mamba-2.8b-hf-breakdown/README.md

 y is then activated  multiplying by the swish of that z vector that was set aside earlier to obtain a 5120 dimensional vector.

-That vector is then are projected back down to the model dimensions (2560) and at the block level RMSNorm or RMSNormGated are applied and it's sent through an MLP before passing 'u' on to the next block.
+That vector is then projected back down to the model dimensions (2560) and at the block level RMSNorm or RMSNormGated are applied and it's sent through an MLP before passing 'u' on to the next block.

+In the case of our LLM, the final output is normalized,projected to a vector of vocab size, and then activated by the softmax function.
+Each value in this vector represents the probability of that word being the output.
+These values are collectively referred to as the logits.
+The system can then select the top logit or randomly from among some top percentile.

 ### Why does this work?